sefunmi4/qpp-gcc/docs/architecture/03-hardware.md

 translate this intermediate form to device specific commands.
 For now `HardwareStub` simply stores the strings for inspection.

+The compiler attaches probability metadata to the emitted QIR so that hardware schedulers can make informed decisions.
+Hardware profiles describe qubit counts, supported gates and rate limits using YAML.
+A priority-aware scheduler may pause and resume tasks based on these profiles.

 The API is intentionally minimal:

 ```cpp